Dayton, Tennessee: Education

 Dayton is home to Bryan College, a four-year Christian liberal arts school named in honor of William Jennings Bryan, who died in Dayton five days after the Scopes Trial ended.

 Chattanooga State Community College operates a site in downtown Dayton with a variety of offerings including General Education core for most majors and selected career courses.
 A Welding Technology course is also offered as part of the TCAT program.

 Dayton City School, a K-8 public school, is free for all residents of Dayton.
 Dayton residents attend Rhea County High School, operated by Rhea County Schools.

 Rhea Central Elementary School, operated by the county school system and serving people not living in the city, is just outside the city limits.
 It is the largest K-5 public school in the state.
 Graysville Elementary School in Graysville also has a Dayton postal address.
+Rhea Central Elementary School serves the community of Browntown, which resides across from it, and the side of Dayton Mountain located in Rhea County (The county line lays near Xanders Restaurant and Store and leads into Bledsoe County).

 Omega Graduate School, an institution of Christian postgraduate education, is located in Dayton's Crystal Springs community.